 Sarah Koenig began her career as a newspaper reporter – her first reporting job was at her weekly hometown paper.
 She lived in Moscow, Russia for several years, where she worked for The New York Times, and once she returned, went to work for the Concord Monitor in New Hampshire.
 She did stints as a crime reporter and then as a political reporter – the same beats she’d go on to cover at the Baltimore Sun.

 In 2004 Sarah Koenig became a producer at the radio show This American Life.
 She has guest-hosted This American Life several times, most memorably for the “No Coincidence, No Story” show; she has also produced and reported some of the show’s most popular episodes, including “Switched at Birth,” “Dr. Gilmer and Mr. Hyde” and “Habeas Schmabeas,” a Peabody Award-winning show about Guantanamo Bay.
-Koenig is co-creator and executive producer of S-Town, a 7-part non-fiction podcast from Serial Productions hosted by Brian Reed which premiered in March 2017.
+Koenig is co-creator of S-Town, a 7-part non-fiction podcast from Serial Productions hosted by Brian Reed, which premiered in March 2017.
+S-Town was downloaded more than 10 million in the first four days of its release — setting a new record in the podcasting world.

 Try refreshing the page or contact us if the problem persists.